Interlibrary Loan & Delivery Services

 - Interlibrary Borrowing requests are sent through electronic networks.
 The materials are usually sent via U.S. Mail/Library Rate.

-- General loan periods are 2-4 weeks, and generally allow for one 2-4 week renewal.
-Please use this information when planning your requests to ensure that you have enough time to view the material received.
+- Limit the number of requests you place at one time because ILL loan periods are shorter than for locally owned books.
+ILL loan periods are typically 4-8 weeks, typicailly with one 2-4 week renewal.
+Please ensure that you have enough time to view the material received.
 Loans will not be available to borrow for a full semester.

 Serials/Journals and other Photocopies/Non-Returnables

 - Standard journal articles may arrive within 24 hours, but can take up to two or more weeks to arrive depending on the mode of delivery and provider.